shipth-is/cli/README.md

-  -f, --force                       Force the command to run -g, --gameId=<value>              The ID of the game -i, --iosBundleId=<value>         Set the iOS bundle ID -q, --quiet                       Avoid output except for interactions and errors -s, --semanticVersion=<value>     Set the semantic version -v, --gameEngineVersion=<value>   Set the game engine version
+  -f, --force                       Force the command to run -g, --gameId=<value>              The ID of the game -i, --iosBundleId=<value>         Set the iOS bundle ID -s, --semanticVersion=<value>     Set the semantic version -v, --gameEngineVersion=<value>   Set the game engine version